seravee08/CUDA-RDF/README.md

 # CUDA-RDF
-A CUDA version random decision forest, provides 10+ times speedups over CPU counterpart.
+A CUDA version random decision forest, provides roughly 700+ and 750+ times speedups for training and inference over CPU counterpart.

 The CPU version of the RDF is taken from Zhi: https://github.com/czkg/RDF